Jeremiah1582/IO_File_handling_Pathlib/README.md

 Understanding of file operations and the pathlib module.

 # Test Case:
+**please read the following in your IDE to see the correct format!**
 Suppose you have the following file structure in the main directory:

 /main_directory